academe/Omnipay-GiroCheckout/README.md

 # Authentication

-A GiroCheckout merchant accoutn is first set up.
+A GiroCheckout merchant account is first set up.
 Within that account, one of more projects are set up.
 Each project is configured to run just one payment type (e.g. credit card, direct debit).

 Each project contains a pre-shared secret.
-That secret is used to sign all messages, in both diections (requests to the gateway, responses to those requests, and server request notification messages).
+That secret is used to sign all messages, in both directions (requests to the gateway, responses to those requests, and server request notification messages from the gateway to your merchant site).

 So for each payment type, you will have the following matched authentication details, required for all interaction: